alex0ptr/fargate-bastion/README.md

 ## About me
-Hi, I'm Alex.
-I work as a (Cloud) Developer, am passionate about DevOps, cloud-native microservices and the reactive programming paradigm.
+Hi!
+I'm Alex, a Cloud Developer passionate about DevOps, cloud-native microservices and the reactive programming paradigm.
 Say hi to me on Twitter: `@alex0ptr`.